dinde451/jarr.d1/Jarulfs_Guide.md

 </tbody>
 </table>

-1 For more information, see chapter 2.2.
+1 For more information, see CHAPTER_LINK_fighting.

 2 The hit time (or rather the time at which the spell effect is initialized) for a player is identical to the swing speed (that is, at